 This rule was already lifted.
 We were able to go around Baguio without booking a travel agency.

-We were able to visit a few tourist destinations, restaurants, and even SM Baguio and we didn’t encounter a single overcrowding situation.
-Tourists are still very limited that even our hotel is on 50% capacity only.
-Honestly speaking we felt safer here than when we do wedding errands in Manila.
+We visited a few tourist destinations, restaurants, and even SM Baguio, and we didn’t encounter a single overcrowding situation.
+Tourists are still minimal that even our hotel is on 50% capacity only.
+Honestly, we felt safer here than when we do wedding errands in Manila.

 Subscribe to our Youtube Channel!